 Consumer monopolies should show both strong and consistent earnings.
 Wild swings in earnings are characteristic of commodity businesses.
 An examination of year-by-year earnings should be performed as part of the valuation.

 Does the company stick with what it knows?

 Companies that stray too far from their base of operation often end up in trouble.
-The famed Fidelity Magellan manager Peter Lynch also avoided profitable companies diversifying into other areas.
+The famed Fidelity Magellan fund manager Peter Lynch also avoided profitable companies diversifying into other areas.
 Lynch termed these “diworsifications.”
 Before investing in a company, look at the company’s past pattern of acquisitions and new directions.
 They should fit within the primary range of operation for the firm.